umotif-public/terraform-aws-ses-domain/README.md

 # terraform-aws-ses-domain

 Terraform module to configure a domain hosted on Route53 to work with AWS Simple Email Service (SES).
+Module supports both single and multi regional deployments.

 These types of resources are created: